 But it’s two more recently published cookbooks that have influenced this Afghan chickpea stew recipe the most: the enchanting Parwana, Recipes and Stories from an Afghan Kitchen by Durkhanai Ayubi and her mother Farida Ayubi (a book I’ve been wishing for since Terence and I ate at their wonderful Parwana restaurant in Adelaide many years ago), and Michael Shaikh’s The Last Sweet Bite.

-It’s Michael Shaikh, who lived and worked in Afghanistan for many years, and is sharing his Afghan friend’s recipe, who calls what I’ve long known as a qurma/kurma and specifically qurma-e nakhod, ‘saland-e nakhod’, and his is the only Afghan chickpea stew recipe that calls for the garlic yoghurt sauce to be stirred into the stew, as well as serving it on the side.
+It’s Michael Shaikh, who lived and worked in Afghanistan for many years, and shares his Afghan friend’s chickpea stew recipe in The Last Sweet Bite, who calls what I’ve long known as a qurma/kurma and specifically qurma-e nakhod, ‘saland-e nakhod’.
+His Afghan chickpea stew recipe is also the only one I’ve come across that calls for the garlic yoghurt sauce to be stirred into the stew, as well as serving it on the side.
+Great idea!

 Tips to Making this Afghan Chickpea Stew Recipe